openmrs/openmrs-esm-core/docs/getting_started/tour.md

   See the [Actions panel](https://github.com/openmrs/openmrs-esm-template-app/actions).
 - `.husky`: Husky runs validations when committing.
 - `.eslintrc`: ESLint is a linter for ECMAScript, a.k.a.
 JavaScript
-- `babel.config.json`: Babel transpiles code to JavaScript that the browser can understand.
-  This allows us to write in TypeScript, JSX, and ES2020, even though browsers generally don't understand that.
-- `jest.config.json`: Jest is the test runner.
+- `jest.config.js`: Jest is the test runner.
 In this file you'll see:
-  - Jest is configured to use Babel (via babel-jest) to transform code so that Jest, like the browser, can understand it.
+  - Jest is configured to use SWC (via @swc/jest) to transform code so that Jest, like the browser, can understand it.
 The contents of `node_modules` are not transformed, except the `@openmrs` packages, so that tests can make use of the generic mock for `@openmrs/esm-framework`.